gruntjs-updater/grunt-stonejs/README.md

 If your code takes say 15kbytes of code then why adding another 15 for almond?
 The output can be further minified (f.ex. with uglify).

-If you wish to make the stone AMD compiland you should concatenate the result with some sort of custom code the reach the goal and then remove window.'stoneName'.
+If you wish to make the output stone AMD compliant you should concatenate the result with some sort of custom code the reach the goal and then remove window.'stoneName'.

 ```js
 grunt.initConfig({